 Final Thoughts

 Integrating Microsoft Copilot with OpenClaw is one of those projects that feels a bit mischievous—in the best possible way.
 You’re not breaking anything.
+You’re not bypassing paywalls.
+You’re just using the same API your browser uses, but wiring it into a programmable automation engine.

 It’s a perfect example of the OpenClaw ethos: